 Group Show – Whitby Station Gallery, “Drawing for Art“.
 (Spring 2010)

 Book Review – Northern Poetry Review.
 Moez Surani’s poetry collection Reticent Bodies.

 Anthology & Reading – Rogue Stimulus (eds.
 Stephen Brockwell & Stuart Ross, Mansfield Press) book’s launch, Monarch Tavern, Toronto.
 (Mar ’10)

 Interview – Maisonneuve magazine, with Rabindranath Maharaj about his novel The Amazing Absorbing Boy.

 Experimental Poems – Ditch, anthology 4 (canadian) (innovative poets), Trainwreck Press.

 Writing Scholarship – Writers’ Community of Durham Region (WCDR) scholarship.
 (Spring ’10)

-Group Show – Artspace on the Mezzanine, Bowmanville, along with work by Jane Eccles, Olex Wlasenko, Jean-Michel Komarnicki, Sally Thurlow, Margaret Rodgers, David B. Gillespie, and others.
+Group Show – Artspace on the Mezzanine, Bowmanville, with Jane Eccles, Olex Wlasenko, Jean-Michel Komarnicki, Sally Thurlow, Margaret Rodgers, David B. Gillespie.
 (Dec ’09)

 Reviews – Quill & Quire (Dec ’09) and Northern Poetry Review.